fzammetti/knowledge-base/Docker/README.md

     docker stop $(docker ps -a -q)
     docker rm $(docker ps -a -q)

-## To have one container talk to another:
+## To have one container talk to another

 For example, Confluence talking to PostgreSQL, you may need to configure the containers to use a custom user-defined network.
 To set that network up, do: